merlab-uw/Klone/Part2.HowToUseSingularities.md

 --mem=20G --pty /bin/bash
 ```

-Note that When you are on a compute node, your username in the terminal will appear to be something like elpetrou@n3077
+Note that When you are on a compute node, your username in the terminal will appear to be <UWnetid@<nodename>, for example: elpetrou@n3077

 Load the singularity module on Klone so you can use the VCFTools singularity that you just saved to Klone.